Noncommutative factorizations of higher sine functions in positive characteristic: Carlitz operators, motivic pairings, applications

 \subsection{A recursive formula for $E_\ell'$}

-In this section we derive a recursive formula (a certain non-commu\-tative factorization) for $E_\ell'$ which results in our Theorem B (see Theorem \ref{theorem-factor-complete}) giving new families of linear relations between function field multiple polylogarithms (see \S \ref{section-projecting-on-one-coord} for details on multiple polylogarithms, the main result of this subsection is Theorem \ref{T:Noncommutative factorization E_ell'}).
+In this section we derive a recursive formula (a certain non-commu\-tative factorization) for $E_\ell'$ which results in our Theorem A (see Theorem \ref{theorem-factor-complete}) giving new families of linear relations between Carlitz multiple polylogarithms (see \S \ref{section-projecting-on-one-coord} for details on Carlitz multiple polylogarithms, the main result of this subsection is Theorem \ref{T:non-commutative factorization E_ell'}).
 Such recursive formulas are not unique in general; the second author considers an infinite family of similar recursive formulas in \cite{PEL6}.
-The relationship between these different noncommutative factorizations will be discussed in Remark \ref{R:Factorization Comparison}.
+The relationship between these different non-commutative factorizations will be discussed in Remark \ref{R:Factorization Comparison}.

 \begin{Definition} For $1\leq \ell\leq d$ we define matrices $M_\ell\in\operatorname{GL}_d(K)$ as follows.
 First, we expand in unique way for $1\leq \ell\leq d$

 for coefficients $a_i\in K$ depending on $\ell$ (note that the coefficients $a_i$ can be written as evaluations of hyperderivatives).
 We then set